surge-synthesizer/OB-Xf/REWORK.md

 Plan of attack for baconpaul chainsaw attack.
 This updates as I go.
 Just keeping it in git so I dont loose it

+- State Manager
+  - Remove Bank and Bank Read code
+  - StateManager has program get and that is unimplemented is that our problem with user patches?
+  - Utils has lots of ways to state manager are they all used?

 - Double load a user area patch doesn't seem to work.
 Why?
 - loadMemoryBlock still has an index.
 Why?
 Can we unthread that?
 - All calls to current program in editor should die
 - Who calls sendChangeMessage and why